jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 test, the dice roll must also be equal or less than their Resilience; else they fail due to the incessant torment.

-Kharim (Resilience 67%, Hack and Slash Combat 103%, Evade 60%) tracks down the diabolical church of Sethi.
-Assaulting their subterranean fortress, he scythes his way past several guardians, then enters the main sanctum.
-Awaiting his arrival, the leader of the serpent mages arrogantly casts Torment on the vengeful barbarian.
-Kharim fails the opposed test and staggers under the crushing pain.
-Faced with certain doom unless he can kill the sorcerer, Kharim stumbles forwards and attempts to cut down his foe.
-He rolls an 85, which although normally a success with his Combat Style, exceeds the value of his Resilience.
-Thus he is overcome with a sickening wave of agony and the attack fails, leaving the warrior in serious trouble.
-As the serpent mage begins a new spell, the warrior realises he is outmatched and instead tries to dive into a side tunnel in order to escape.
-This time he rolls a 23 against his Evade skill.
-Since the roll also succeeds against his Resilience, he manages to grit his teeth, briefly overcome the pain and tumble into the passageway.
-Fortunately this takes him outside the range of the Torment spell and once free of its effects, Kharim escapes to plan a different path of vengeance.

-58
-Alex Greene (order #3262370)                                                                              7
+> Kharim (Resilience 67%, Hack and Slash Combat 103%, Evade 60%) tracks down the
+> diabolical church of Sethi.
+Assaulting their subterranean fortress, he scythes his way past
+> several guardians, then enters the main sanctum.
+Awaiting his arrival, the leader of the
+> serpent mages arrogantly casts Torment on the vengeful barbarian.
+Kharim fails the opposed
+> test and staggers under the crushing pain.
+Faced with certain doom unless he can kill the
+> sorcerer, Kharim stumbles forwards and attempts to cut down his foe.
+He rolls an 85, which
+> although normally a success with his Combat Style, exceeds the value of his Resilience.
+Thus
+> he is overcome with a sickening wave of agony and the attack fails, leaving the warrior in
+> serious trouble.
+As the serpent mage begins a new spell, the warrior realises he is outmatched
+> and instead tries to dive into a side tunnel in order to escape.
+This time he rolls a 23 against
+> his Evade skill.
+Since the roll also succeeds against his Resilience, he manages to grit his
+> teeth, briefly overcome the pain and tumble into the passageway.
+Fortunately this takes him
+> outside the range of the Torment spell and once free of its effects, Kharim escapes to plan a
+> different path of vengeance.

-         Transfer Wound
+### Transfer Wound

 Concentration, Resist (Resilience)

 For the duration of the spell, the caster can transfer physical damage from the target to